syncfusion-content/windowsforms-docs/WindowsForms/Edit/Text-Visualization.md

 </table>

-> Note: To clear the bookmarks set by using the SetCustomBookmark method, you must use the BookmarkClear method with its bool argument set as True.
+N> To clear the bookmarks set by using the SetCustomBookmark method, you must use the BookmarkClear method with its bool argument set as True.